Birds born in a cage don’t know how to fly

 To the big cage of work.

-How many people do you know of, that are doing what they like?
-And earning enough to make a living?
+How many people do you know of who do what they like and earn enough to make a living?

-Are you, be honest, excited when going to work?
+Are you, be honest, keen to go to work?
 Speak the truth, no-one hears you but yourself.
 Do you wake up joyful in the morning saying: “Wonderful!
 I’m going to work.
-During the following eight hours I’m about to do amazing things”
+For the next eight hours I’m about to do amazing things”

 ~

-I don’t mean to put the blame on anybody or denigrate them.
+I don’t mean to put the blame on anybody or denigrate anyone.

-The need to live and to provide the ones we love with the necessities for this, leaves us no choice but do things we loathe.
+The need to live and to provide the ones we love with the necessities, leaves us no other choice but do things we loathe.

-I don’t want to pretend that I am superior or anything different.
-I have worked –I still do – at toiling jobs getting no pleasure whatsoever.
+I don’t want to pretend that I am superior or something different.
+I have worked –still I am – at toiling jobs getting no pleasure whatsoever.

 Just like Mandela, I am fond of my cell, I eat my food and I read avidly.
 But what could be the liberation I am waiting for?